submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ### Other changes

-* Service Discovery-only deployments now works properly without the connectivity component deployed.
+* Service Discovery-only deployments now work properly without the connectivity component deployed.
-* The namespace is now included in `EndpointSlice` names to avoid conflicts between services with the same name in multiple namespaces.
+* Names of `EndpointSlice` objects now include their namespace to avoid conflicts between services with the same name in multiple namespaces.
 * Changes in Azure cloud prepare:
-  * Machine set names are now based on region + uuid and limited to 20 characters to prevent issues with long cluster names.
+  * Machine set names are now based on region + UUID and limited to 20 characters to prevent issues with long cluster names.
   * Machine set creation and deletion logic was updated to prevent creation of multiple gateway nodes.
   * Image names are now retrieved from existing machine sets.
 * Fix stale iptables rules and a global IP leak which can sometimes happen when a `GlobalEgressIP` is created and immediately deleted as part of stress testing.
 * Label gateway nodes as infrastructure with `node-role.kubernetes.io/infra=""` to prevent them from counting against OpenShift subscriptions.
-* Submariner now handles out of order remote endpoint notifications properly in various handlers associated with the Route Agent component.
+* Submariner now handles out-of-order remote endpoint notifications properly in various handlers associated with the Route Agent component.
 * Submariner now ensures that reverse path filtering setting is properly applied on the `vx-submariner` and `vxlan-tunnel` interfaces after they are created.
 This fix was necessary for RHEL 9 nodes where the setting was sometimes getting overwritten.
 * Fix intermittent failure where gateway connections sometimes don't get established.
 * Fix an issue whereby the flags for `subctl unexport service` were not recognized.
 * The `subctl diagnose cni` command no longer fails for the Calico CNI when the `natOutgoing` IPPool status is missing.
-* Fix CVE-2023-28840, CVE-2023-28841, and CVE-2023-28842, which don't affect Submariner but were flagged in deliverables.
+* Fix CVE-2023-28840, CVE-2023-28841, and CVE-2023-28842, which don't effect Submariner but were flagged in deliverables.

 ## v0.14.4

 This is a bugfix release:

 * Fixed stale IPtable rules along with global IP leak which can sometimes happen as part of stress testing.
-* Handle out of order remote endpoint notifications properly in various Route Agent handlers.
+* Handle out-of-order remote endpoint notifications properly in various Route Agent handlers.
 * Ensure that reverse path filtering setting is properly applied on the `vx-submariner` and `vxlan-tunnel` interfaces after they are created.
   This fix was necessary for RHEL 9 nodes where the setting was sometimes getting overwritten.
 * Fixed issues while spawning Gateway nodes during cloud prepare for clusters deployed on OpenStack environment running OVN-Kubernetes CNI.